moscajs/mosca/README.md

-    --secure-port <n>                the TLS port to listen to --non-secure                     start both a secure and non-secure server --http-port <n>                  start an mqtt-over-websocket server on the specified port --http-static <directory>        serve some static files alongside the websocket client --only-http                      start only an mqtt-over-websocket server
+    --secure-port <n>                the TLS port to listen to --non-secure                     start both a secure and non-secure server --http-port <n>                  start an mqtt-over-websocket server on the specified port --https-port <n>                 start an mqtt-over-secure-websocket server on the specified port --http-static <directory>        serve some static files alongside the websocket client --https-static <directory>       serve some static files alongside the secure websocket client --http-bundle                    serve a MQTT.js-based client at /mqtt.js on HTTP --https-bundle                   serve a MQTT.js-based client at /mqtt.js on HTTPS --only-http                      start only an mqtt-over-websocket server
     -c, --config <c>                 the config file to use (override every other option) -d, --db <path>                  the path were to store the database